Event Overview

 Session 3: Infrastructure for Sovereignty – Powering Europe’s Digital Future

 Europe’s sovereign ambitions depend on the development of robust, high-capacity infrastructure.
-From AI gigafactories and hyperscale data centres to secure connectivity networks and a reliable, affordable energy supply, these systems form the foundation of Europe’s sovereignty agenda.
+From AI gigafactories, high performance computing, and hyperscale data centres to secure connectivity networks and a reliable, affordable energy supply, these systems form the foundation of Europe’s sovereignty agenda.

 • How critical is the deployment of resilient digital infrastructure to achieving Europe’s technological sovereignty?
 What are the key next steps, opportunities, and obstacles on the path forward?

 • A key deliverable of the AI Continent Action Plan, what role will AI gigafactories and hyperscale data centres play in supporting Europe’s technological sovereignty?
-What additional investments and infrastructure here are required to make this vision a reality?
+What else is required to make this vision a reality?

 • How can Europe ensure the effective rollout of sovereign connectivity infrastructure, and what role will the forthcoming Digital Networks Act play in achieving this?